markwest1972/johnny_five_intro/README.md

 #### [2.
 Simple LED Blink](https://github.com/markwest1972/johnny_five_intro/blob/master/exercises/02_simple_led_blink.md)

-In this exercise you will install Johnny-Five and use it to make the built in LED on the Arduino UNO blink on and off at a specified interval.
+In this exercise you will install Johnny-Five and use it to make the built in LED (output) on the Arduino Blink on and off at a specified interval.

 #### [3.
 Controlling an LED with a Button](https://github.com/markwest1972/johnny_five_intro/blob/master/exercises/03_led_and_button.md)

-In this exercise you will use Johnny-Five to dim and brighten the LED by using a Button.
+In this exercise you will use Johnny-Five to dim and brighten the LED (output) by using a Button (input).
 In addition you will learn about how you can use the Johnny-Five REPL.

 #### [4.
 Controlling an LED and Servo with a Potentiometer](https://github.com/markwest1972/johnny_five_intro/blob/master/exercises/04_potentiometer_led_and_servo.md)

-TODO
+In this exercise you will expand your experience of  Johnny-Five by using a Potentiometer (input) to control a Servo (output) and LED (output).
+You'll also learn more about the different types of Pin provided by the Arduino UNO.